 Glass bathroom basins come in different sizes, shapes and finishes, including clear or frosted, white, black and all the other colours you desire.

 When choosing a glass basin for your bathroom, the priority is to make sure the glass is toughened.
-Ideally, the basin should have at least a 10 – 12mm thickness.
+Ideally, the basin should have a thickness of at least 10 – 12mm.
+Glass sinks are sturdy and can withstand reasonable temperature changes without breaking.

-Avoid pouring scalding hot water into a glass sink as the immediate temperature changes can cause ‘thermal shock’, which can lead to the basin cracking or shattering.
+Avoid pouring scalding hot water into a glass sink as the immediate temperature changes can cause ‘thermal shock’.
+This can lead to the basin cracking or shattering.

 So, what more do you need to know while reading the glass bathroom basin buying guide?
 Let’s find out!